Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function

 Focusing the distance $L$ between the UPA and the focused point, we transform the constraint \eqref{SA_C2_eq1} to

-where $L_{\mathrm{F}}={2D^2}/{\lambda}$ is the Fraunhofer (Rayleigh) distance \cite{7942128}, and $D=\sqrt{2}d(\sqrt{N}-1)$ is the aperture of the UPA.
-In constraint \eqref{SA_C2_eq1}, we give the definition of $L_{z-\mathrm{resolution}}$, referred to as the $z$ resolution distance, which represents the distance range within which XL-MIMO systems with UPAs can distinguish users based on distance, and outside of this range, they cannot.
-It is observed that the $z$ resolution distance $L_{z-\mathrm{resolution}}$ is much smaller than the Fraunhofer distance $L_{\mathrm{F}}$.
-Based on definition of $L_{z-\mathrm{resolution}}$, it may serve as the boundary instead of $L_{\mathrm{F}}$ between the near field and far field in certain studies, such as near-field and far-field codebook design.
+where $ r_{\mathrm{F}}=\frac{2D^2}{\lambda}\approx \frac{2d^2\left( \max \left( M\tau _x,N\tau _y \right) \right) ^2}{\lambda} $ is the Fraunhofer (Rayleigh) distance \cite{7942128}, and $D$ is the effective aperture of the UPA.
+In constraint \eqref{SA_section3_B_eq3_4}, we give the definition of $r_{\mathrm{RRD}}$, referred to as the radial resolution distance (RRD), which represents the distance range within which XL-MIMO systems with UPAs can distinguish users based on distance, and outside of this range, they cannot.
+It is observed that $r_{\mathrm{RRD}}$ is much smaller than the Fraunhofer distance $r_{\mathrm{F}}$.
+Based on definition of $r_{\mathrm{RRD}}$, it may serve as a boundary instead of $r_{\mathrm{F}}$ to differentiate between the near-field and far-field regions in certain studies, such as near-field and far-field codebook design.

-Furthermore, it is noted that the $z$ resolution distance $L_{z-\mathrm{resolution}}$ is directly related to the square of the antenna spacing $d$, meaning the XL-MIMO systems with sparse UPAs are likely to have an outstanding ability of distinguishing users based on distance.
+Furthermore, it is noted that the RRD is directly related to the square of the antenna spacing $d$, meaning the XL-MIMO systems with sparse UPAs are likely to have an outstanding ability of distinguishing users based on distance.

-In summary of this section, we respectively obtained the closed-form expressions in \eqref{SA_width_eq1} and \eqref{SA_section3_B_eq3} for the width and length of the main lobe of near-field XL-MIMO systems with sparse UPAs, illustrating that both the width and length of the main lobe will decrease as the antenna spacing $d$ increases.
-It is worth noting that this result is also suitable for the side lobes, since they are caused by the periodic variation of the phase.
-Therefore, the area of the severe interference region can be largely reduced by increasing the antenna spacing, and thus the inter-user interference in multi-user scenarios can be significantly reduced.
-This indicates a promising feasibility of using sparse arrays in XL-MIMO systems.